drewosmundson/leetcode-daily-cli/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Planned Features

+- [ ] Java template support
+- [ ] C++ template support
+- [ ] Rust template support
+- [ ] Custom template support
+- [ ] Automatic daily pull option
+- [ ] Problem history tracking
+- [ ] Solution validation

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🐛 Issues & Support

-If you encounter any issues or have suggestions:
+If you encounter any issues:

-1. Check the [docs/](docs/) directory for detailed documentation
-2. Run `leetcode-daily --help` for usage information
+1. Run `leetcode-daily --help` for usage information
+2. Check that `jq` is installed for file generation mode
+3. Verify the `settings.conf` format if using custom configuration
-3. Create an issue in the repository
+4. Create an issue in the repository with error details

 ## 🌟 Acknowledgments

-- LeetCode for providing the daily challenges
+- [LeetCode](https://leetcode.com/) for providing the daily challenges
+- [LeetCode API](https://github.com/noworneverev/leetcode-api) for the unofficial API
 - The community for feedback and contributions
-- [LeetCode API](https://github.com/noworneverev/leetcode-api) for the unofficial API

 ---